vivshankar/consent-app-sample/README.md

 2. Configure your tenant URL, client ID, and client secret in the `.env` file
 3. Ensure your IBM Verify tenant is properly configured for privacy and consent management

+## Configuring as an External Consent Provider on IBM Verify

+To use this Node.js application as an external consent provider in IBM Verify, you need to configure webhooks, consent providers, and OIDC applications in your IBM Verify tenant.

+For detailed configuration steps, see the [Configuring IBM Verify guide](configuring-verify/README.md).

+The configuration process involves:
+1. Creating a webhook that points to this application
+2. Creating a consent provider that references the webhook
+3. Updating your OIDC application to use the consent provider

 ## Error Handling

 The API returns appropriate error responses with status codes and error messages: